V4Fire/Core/src/core/pull/README.md

 let anotherPull = new Pull(
   (firstItem) => [firstItem],

-  // how any object will be created immediately
+  // how many object will be created immediately
   4,

   // params passed to objectFactory
-  // only for object that created immediately
+  // only for objects that will be created immediately ['lol'],
-  ['lol'],
   {
     // some hooks